byuceaccessibility/byuceaccessibility.github.io/AccessibilityPanel.md

 # BYU CE Accessibility Panel

-The **Report Generator** is the program we use to automate about 40% of an accessibility audit.
+The **A11y Panel** is the program we use to automate about 40% of an accessibility audit.
 After being given correct filepaths and canvas API tokens, this program has logic to scan HTML for many possible accessibility issues we often find in courses.

 [![Open in Visual Studio Code](https://img.shields.io/badge/Open%20in-Visal%20Studio%20Code-blue?style=for-the-badge&logo=visualstudiocode)](https://open.vscode.dev/byuceaccessibility/AccessibilityPanel)